paviro/MMM-FRITZ-Box-Callmonitor/README.md

 		<tr>
 			<td><code>username</code></td>
 			<td>Username to access the FritzBox API <br>
-			If entered it directly loads your phonebook and recently missed calls before you started your mirror from the FritzBox. <br>
+			If entered it directly loads your phonebook and recently missed calls from the FritzBox. <br>
 			Leave out if you have no username set up (default).<br>
 				<br><b>Possible values:</b> <code>string</code>
 				<br><b>Default value:</b> <code>""</code>